Question: Is the observed high academic achievement of homeschoolers due to the method of education or just due to homeschooler demographics?

 However, homeschooled students and virtual charter school students have dramatically different academic outcomes: Homeschoolers have higher academic achievement than public school students, as measured by achievement tests.
 And virtual charter school students have lower achievement than public school students.

-These higher homeschool test scores defy the known demographic factors of race/ethnicity and income.
-No “demographics-only” theory of homeschool achievement would predict the pattern we see in the chart.
+These higher homeschool test scores defy — are a counter-example to — the traditionally understood effects of race/ethnicity and income on academic achievement.
+No “demographics-only” theory of homeschool achievement would predict the pattern we see here.

 Public schools are no substitute for homeschooling